pratibha-singh13/POD-T-Shirt-Customizer-App/README.md

 # 👕 T-Shirt Customization Page for POD Store

 This is a **React-based customization page** for a Print-On-Demand (POD) t-shirt store.
-Built with Vite, TailwindCSS, and React Hook Form, this single-page app offers users an intuitive way to personalize t-shirts by uploading images, entering custom text, and selecting body preferences.
+Built with **Vite**, **TailwindCSS**, and **React Hook Form**, this single-page app offers users an intuitive way to personalize t-shirts by uploading images, entering custom text, and selecting body preferences.

+---

 ## ✨ Features